absolutelightning/policy-library-demo-test/docs/policies/efs-encryption-at-rest-enabled.md

-# EFC that encryption is enabled for EFS file systems (v1.2, v1.3)
+# EFS that encryption is enabled for EFS file systems (v1.2, v1.3)